Wli1388/ORC-SLAYAA-/README.md

 Install [Java](https://www.java.com/en/download/) from the Oracle website if you have not done so already, then run the **Orc Slayaa.jar**

 ## Instructions
-Download all the files(src, audio, images) and use a Java IDE to open the java files.

 A detailed set of game instructions will be displayed after you press START GAME

 You will then be taken to the market screen where you buy potions to increase your initial stats